agriculturegovau/agds-next/packages/text/README.md

 ## TextLinkExternal

 The `TextLinkExternal` component creates a hyperlink to a web page, which will open in a new tab.
-It is adorned by an external link Icon, and includes descriptive text to communicate to a screenreader that communicates the interaction.
+It is adorned by an external link Icon, and includes descriptive text to communicate to a screenreader the interaction.

 ```jsx live
 <Text>